LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       The Folies Bergere, Manet’s last major work, is found in London’s Courtauld Gallery.
+    sideGalleryImages:
+      - imageTitle: Manet's last major work was the Bar at the Folies Bergere
+        imageUrl: /assets/10-paintings-manet-bar-at-folies-bergere.jpg
+      - imageTitle: Exhibited at the Salon des Beaux Arts in 1882, it received a second class medal
+        imageUrl: /assets/10-paintings-manet-barmaid-suzon-folies-bergere.jpg
+      - imageTitle: It is a fascinating work of the eponymous popular Parisian nightclub.
+        imageUrl: /assets/10-paintings-manet-tangerines-bar-folies-bergere.jpg
   - textTitle: The Card Players (Cezanne, 1890)
     text: >-
       ### Cézanne is most famous for his series of five Card Players.
 One of the